 No, Befriending Monaghan is a free service.

 If you would like a volunteer befriender to visit you, contact Befriending Monaghan coordinator Liza Hackett on 087 0656793.
 Liza works Wednesdays 1.30pm to 5.00pm and Thursdays and Fridays 9.00am to 5.00pm.
 Outside of these hours you can leave a message on her phone.
 Liza will arrange to visit you.
 After the visit you will be matched with a suitable befriender.
-This can sometimes take time, we On the first meeting, the co-ordinator will visit you with your new befriender and introduce you to each other, where you can discuss details of visits etc.
+This can sometimes take a while as we try to find a good match.
+If you are having visits, the co-ordinator will visit you with your new befriender and introduce you to each other.
+If you are having calls the coordinator will tell you when to expect a your first call from your befriender.

-The befriending co-ordinator will liaise with the befriender to make sure everything is going well.
+The befriending co-ordinator will liaise with you and with the befriender to make sure everything is going well.
 However, if there is something you need to discuss or are not happy about you can contact the co-ordinator and she will do her best to get things sorted.

 Launched in 2011, Helping Hands is a Minor Repairs and Odd Jobs Service for Older People and People with disabilities living in Co.
 Monaghan.
 The service uses a pool of Garda vetted volunteers to carry out necessary small repairs and improvements to the homes of Helping Hands clients, enabling them to live independently in the community in increased comfort and safety.
 The work is co-ordinated from Monaghan Volunteer Centre and delivered free of charge.
 To be eligible for the service clients need to be over 65 years of age or have a disability, have no family members who could carry out the work on their behalf and not be in a position to engage a paid professional to do the work.